Height requirements

 AttractionHeight RequirementRider SwitchLightning Lane

-Bay Slides60" or shorter
+Bay Slides60" or shorter152 cm or shorter

 Castaway CreekAny height

-Crush ‘n’ Gusher48" or taller
+Crush ‘n’ Gusher48" or taller122 cm or taller

 Gangplank FallsAny height

-Humunga Kowabunga48" or taller
+Humunga Kowabunga48" or taller122 cm or taller

 Keelhaul FallsAny height

-Ketchakiddee Creek48" or shorter
+Ketchakiddee Creek48" or shorter122 cm or shorter

 Mayday FallsAny height